hermann225-zrouama/bdnb_rag/README.md

 # 🏡 BDNB Chat Application

-The **BDNB Chat Application** is a Retrieval-Augmented Generation (RAG) system designed to provide conversational insights about building energy efficiency.
+The **BDNB Chat Application** is a Retrieval-Augmented Generation (RAG) system designed to provide conversational insights about the BDNB.
 It leverages:

 - 🧠 **Ollama** for local LLM inference
 - 📚 **Qdrant** for vector similarity search
 - ⚡ **Redis** for response caching

+For performance we only use a sample of data related to Departement 75 (Paris) and the **llama3.2:3b** model.
+The system is designed to be easily extensible to other departments or datasets.

 ---